 Digital Services Act (DSA): Promoting Safer Digital Experiences

-The Digital Services Act (DSA), enacted November 16, 2022, targets platforms like e-commerce websites and social media networks.
+The Digital Services Act (DSA), enacted on November 16, 2022, targets platforms like e-commerce websites and social media networks.
 Compliance involves rigorous content moderation practices and increased transparency measures to ensure user protection.

 • Activation Date: November 16, 2022